Atlanta Citizenship & Naturalization Attorneys

 Naturalization & Criminal Convictions

-Since the lawyers at Ross & Pines handle both immigration cases and criminal cases, you can rest assured that you are getting the most accurate legal advice and best representation possible for your situation.
-At Ross & Pines, our attorneys do not simply prepare and submit the immigration forms; we also attend the naturalization interview with you to ensure that you are adequately represented from start to finish.
+Since the lawyers at Ross & Pines, LLC handle both immigration cases and criminal cases, you can rest assured that you are getting the most accurate legal advice and the best representation possible for your situation.
+At Ross & Pines, LLC, our attorneys do not simply prepare and submit the immigration forms; we also attend the naturalization interview with you to ensure that you are adequately represented from start to finish.
 It is this thoroughness that sets us apart from other immigration attorneys.

-Before you apply for citizenship, you need to speak with an experienced Atlanta immigration attorney.
-Contact Ross & Pines today to learn more!*Consultation fees apply to immigration cases.
+Before you apply for citizenship, you need to speak with an experienced Atlanta naturalization attorney.
+Contact Ross & Pines, LLC today to learn more!*Consultation fees apply to immigration cases.